College Major Quiz

 - Your aptitudes are the capacities, learned or innate, developed or, as yet undeveloped, and perhaps even unknown, that you can bring to your working life.

-How to Select the Best Career Test for You
+How to Select the Best College Major Quiz for You

 Some assessments are more scientifically based than others, and some are more widely used than others.
 There are many different tests available, from free career tests (some of which tend to actually require payment if you want complete results or interpretation) to expensive.